Score big this Black Friday! Explore all 8 rewarding offers (up to $200 GeniusCash)

 • Have a child enrolled in child care facility that is licensed, operating, and approved by the Young Parents Program

-The Child Care Fee Reduction Initiative (CCFRI) offers funding for child care providers to help them lower fees.
+The Child Care Fee Reduction Initiative (CCFRI) provides funding to help child care providers lower fees.
 CCFRI fees also help child care providers with operating and administrative costs.

-To qualify, child care providers – not parents – must apply for their facilities to take part in this initiative.
+To qualify, child care providers – not parents – must apply for their facilities to participate in this initiative.

 How families can save money with the CCFRI

-Parents can search for a care centre taking part in this initiative in order to become eligible for fees reductions – use the Child Care Map to find a provider participating in the Child Care Fee Reduction Initiative.
+You can search for childcare centres taking part in this initiative that are eligible for fee reductions by using the Child Care Map to find a provider participating in the Child Care Fee Reduction Initiative.

-Use the CCFRI Estimator to estimate how much you may save if your child is cared for at a CCFRI facility.
+You can also use the CCFRI Estimator to estimate how much you could save if your child is cared for at a CCFRI facility.

 Fee reduction rates for full-time care

-Here is a guide as to how much money the CCFRI may save you, depending on your child’s age and the type of care they receive:
+Here's a guide as to how much money you could save under the CCFRI, depending on your child’s age and the type of care they receive:

 * Family care